-Middle Class Expanding in France, Britain; Contracting in U.S.
+As US Middle Class Shrank, UK & France Saw Boom

-(CN) – For much of the past quarter century, the middle class expanded in France, the United Kingdom and the Netherlands, while contracting in the United States, Germany, Italy and Spain.
+(CN) – While expanding in France, the United Kingdom and the Netherlands over the past quarter century, the middle class shrank during those same years in the United States, Germany, Italy and Spain, a new study finds.

-That’s the bracing conclusion of the Pew Research Center, which has just released its latest analysis of how the middle classes are fairing in the west.
+The Pew Research Center described the findings in its April 24 analysis of how the middle classes are fairing in the West.

 The study found, to the good, that since 1991 some nations experienced both growing incomes and expanding middle classes.
 However, at the same time, the analysis of 11 Western European nations found that many other nations are witness to stagnant or declining incomes and shrinking middle classes.